YcheLanguageStudio/JavaRelatedStudy/SoftwareAnalysis/Assignments/Assign1/ReadMe.md

 ---

 ##Statement & Branch Coverage Measurement Program
+##Soot
+Soot does not work with Java8, so we have to use Java7 as our developing kit and environment.

 ###Understanding
 - here, in the jimple code, arguments passing should be skipped, i.e, `JIdentityStmt`, including `this` and other arguments
 - **statement coverage**, is the vertices, represented as a statement, for the ratio, dividing it by whole if